ska-telescope/ska-react-webapp-skeleton/README.md

 ### Writing

 We use Jest as the test running framework.
-It will look for test files with any of the following naming conventions:
+It will look for test files within a number of locatioms, however the standard that the SKAO will employ will be the use of `.test.js` in the same folder as what is being tested.

-- Files with `.js` suffix in `__tests__` folders.
-- Files with `.test.js` suffix in any folder.
-- Files with `.spec.js` suffix in any folder.

-The .test.js / .spec.js files (or the `__tests__` folders) can be located at any depth under the src top level folder.
-We recommend to put the test files or folders next to the code they are testing.

 ```
 components